Computer Skills - Downloading a File

 Downloading

-Downloading is transmitting a file from a server computer (like the one our course management system runs on) to your computer.
-In a distance learning course you will typically need to download word processed documents or PowerPoint presentations.
+Downloading is transmitting a file from a server computer (like the Blackboard server that our course management system runs on) to your computer.
+In a distance learning course you will typically need to download word processed documents, Microsoft PowerPoint, or PDF files.

 Getting Started

-Launch a browser and navigate to the area where there is a file you need to download -- for example, you may need to download a file from your course Syllabus or Course Material sections.
+Launch a browser and navigate to the area where there is a file you need to download — for example, you may need to download a file from your course Assignments or Course Materials sections.

 Download the File